 Just Kidding During Play

-However, dogs may "pretend" to be aggressive to invite play, and indicate it's a game by using exaggerated behaviors, called meta signals.
+Dogs may "pretend" to be aggressive to invite play, and indicate it's a game by using exaggerated behaviors before and after, called meta signals.
 Dogs also can "pretend" to be submissive to entice more subordinate playmates to engage in games.
-How puppies play involves a wide range of behaviors including over-doing it with inappropriate play.
+How puppies play involves a wide range of behaviors including over-doing it with exaggerated or inappropriate body language.